openstax/cnxml/textbook-html/docs/_content.rng.md

 # Inline.class

-This element extends an existing defition
+This extends the set of elements that are allowed in a `Inline.class`

 One of the following: